sakamt/da-lab/README.md

 Data will be saved in two ways:

 - Raw data: saved as a binary file (msgpack format) on local filesystem.
-- Analysis (statistical) data: saved in elasticsearch server
+- Analysis (statistical) data: saved in elasticsearch (ES) server

+Data format is shared in this project.

 Components
 -----------